rerun-io/rerun/rerun_py/docs/package/index.md

 # Full Package

 - [rerun][]: Top-level User-facing APIs.
 See also: [Common APIs](../common/)
-    - [rerun.archetypes][]: Common objects for logging primitives understood by the viewer, e.g. Points and Lines.
+    - [rerun.archetypes][]: Common objects for logging tagged data understood by the viewer, e.g. Points and Lines.
     - [rerun.components][]: Individual components of the archetypes, e.g. Positions and Colors.
     - [rerun.datatypes][]: Data types used to represent the components, e.g. Vectors and Matrices.
 - [rerun_demo][]: Utilities related to running rerun demos